-I am pleased to submit the attached proposals from the Optometry Board of Australia on mandatory registration standards and endorsement for scheduled medicines for the Ministerial Council's approval.
+I am pleased to submit the attached revised proposals from the Optometry Board of Australia on mandatory registration standards.

-The proposals for registration standards, and a scheduled medicines endorsement are submitted in line with schedule 7, clause 30 of the Health Practitioner Regulation National Law Act 2009 (Qld) (the National Law) for approval by the Ministerial Council under sections 12 and 14 of the National Law.
+The proposals for registration standards are submitted in line with schedule 7, clause 30 of the Health Practitioner Regulation National Law Act 2009 (Qld) (the national law).